The quaternionic KP hierarchy and conformally immersed 2-tori in the 4-sphere: The QKP hierarchy.

 \subsection{Solutions of finite type.}

 By adapting the construction in \cite{SegW} we can construct many points $W\in Gr(\H)$ corresponding to spectral data and thereby construct Baker functions (using, for example, Riemann $\theta$-functions).
-Our spectral data will be a collection $(X,\rho,P,\zeta,\caL,\varphi)$ of the following. \begin{enumerate} \item $X$ is a complete, reduced, algebraic curve of arithmetic genus $g$, with fixed-point free anti-holomorphic involution $\rho$. $X$ need not be irreducible, but if it is reducible it must have no more than two irreducible components and these must be swapped by $\rho$. \item $P\in X$ is a smooth point and $\zeta^{-1}$ is a local parameter about $P$, \item $\caL$ is a holomorphic line bundle of degree $g+1$ for which $\overline{\rho^*\caL}\simeq\caL$ and $\caL(-P-\rho P)$ is non-special\footnote{Since it has degree $g-1$ this is equivalent to saying it possesses no non-trivial globally holomorphic sections}.
-This induces a unique, up to sign, conjugate linear isomorphism $\bar\rho^*:\caL\to\caL$ covering $\rho$ and satisfying $(\bar\rho^*)^2=-1$ (so $\bar\rho^*$ is a quaternionic involution). \item $\varphi$ is a holomorphic trivialising section of $\caL$ over the disc $\Delta_P=\{Q:|\zeta(Q)^{-1}|< 1\}$ and its boundary circle $C_P$, both of which we assume contain no singular points of $X$. \end{enumerate} Note very well that we do not insist that $X$ be smooth (a great many interesting solutions would be ignored if we did so).
-In general we let $X^\sm$ denote the open variety of smooth points on $X$. \begin{rem} It is possible for $X$ to be disconnected but we will see below (in example \ref{ex:KPcurves}) that this will only lead to points in $Gr_\KP$.
+Our spectral data will be a collection $(X,\rho,P,\zeta,\caL,\varphi)$ of the following. \begin{enumerate} \item $X$ is a complete, reduced, algebraic curve of arithmetic genus $g$, with fixed-point free anti-holomorphic involution $\rho$. $X$ need not be irreducible, but if it is reducible it must have no more than two irreducible components and these must be swapped by $\rho$. \item $P\in X$ is a smooth point and $\zeta^{-1}$ is a local parameter about $P$, \item $\caL$ is a holomorphic line bundle of degree $g+1$ for which $\overline{\rho^*\caL}\simeq\caL$ and $\caL(-P-\rho P)$ is non-special.
+This induces a unique, up to sign, conjugate linear isomorphism $\bar\rho^*:\caL\to\caL$ covering $\rho$ and satisfying $(\bar\rho^*)^2=-1$ (so $\bar\rho^*$ is a quaternionic involution). \item $\varphi$ is a holomorphic trivialising section of $\caL$ over the disc $\Delta_P=\{Q;|\zeta(Q)^{-1}|< 1\}$ and its boundary circle $C_P$, both of which we assume contain no singular points of $X$. \end{enumerate} \begin{rem} (i) There is no requirement that $X$ be smooth.
+In general we let $X^\sm$ denote the open variety of smooth points on $X$.
+It is possible for $X$ to be disconnected but Example \ref{ex:KPcurves} shows that this only leads to points in $Gr_\KP$.
 When $X$ is singular the condition (c) is more strict than necessary.
-As is the case in \cite[p38]{SegW}, we can allow $\caL$ to be a maximal torsion free coherent sheaf of rank $1$ with $\chi(\caL)=2$, where maximal means that $\caL$ is not the direct image of a sheaf over some less singular curve, and therefore the $\Jac(X)$-orbit of $\caL$ in the Mumford compactification of the Picard group $\Pic(X)$ is isomorphic to $\Jac(X)$, i.e., $\Jac(X)$ acts freely on this orbit. \end{rem} From this data we construct a point $W\in Gr(\H)$: the points constructed this way will be called \emph{of finite type} (this terminology is justified by theorem \ref{thm:finitetype} below).
+As explained in \cite[p.38]{SegW}, $\caL$ need only be a maximal torsion free coherent sheaf of rank $1$ with $\chi(\caL)=2$. \\ (ii) The QKP spectral curve is the natural quaternionic analogue of the pointed curve which appears in KP theory.
+It seems highly likely that $Gr(\H)$ plays the same role for the moduli space of such curves that $Gr(\C)$ plays for the moduli space of all pointed complete irreducible algebraic curves. \end{rem} From this data we construct a point $W\in Gr(\H)$: the points constructed this way will be called \emph{of finite type} (this terminology is justified by Theorem \ref{thm:finitetype} below).
 To do this, first identify $S^1$ with the circle $C_P$ (and also with $\rho C_P$ by the map $\zeta\mapsto \overline{\rho^*\zeta}$).
 Let $X_0$ denote the closed non-compact surface $X\setminus (\Delta_P\cup\rho(\Delta_P))$.
 We define

 This is clearly $\C$-linear.
 Now define $W$ to be the closure of the image of $w$.
 A simple generalisation of the Mayer-Vietoris argument in \cite[\S 6]{SegW} shows that $W\in Gr(\C^2)$.
 Observe that since $\bar\rho^*$ is quaternionic on $H^0(X_0,\caL)$ we have